 Amanda B. Clay, CPA

-Tips for Sending a Client Referral Thank You Letter
+Tips for Sending a Client Referral Thank-You Letter

 - The sooner, the better.
 In general, you should send thank-you notes with 24 hours of whatever inspired you to send them, whether that’s a client referral or a job interview or a professional reference.
 Sending a note right away emphasizes your gratitude, reinforces the behavior you’d like to see from the recipient, and doesn’t tax your memory.
-You might think you won’t forget this tremendous favor, but life is busy.
+You might think you won’t forget, but life is busy.
 You’re more likely to remember the details if you convey your thanks right away.

-You should also learn how to write a thank you letter including who to thank, what to write and when to write an employment-related thank you letter.
+You should also learn how to write a thank-you letter including who to thank, what to write and when to write an employment-related thank-you letter.